 Finally, classified advertising works better on the Web than in printed newspapers, so I predict a successful future for Web-based classifieds: the one kind of ads that is a perfect match for the Web.

-Comment added July 1998: Advertising still doesn't work on the Web and more people are starting to recognize this.
-UPSIDE Magazine stated that the clickthrough rate is now 0.7% , that branding doesn't work on the Web, and that the only success stories are Ecommerce sites where people can buy stuff.
+July 1998: Advertising still doesn't work on the Web and more people are starting to recognize this.
+UPSIDE Magazine stated that the clickthrough rate is now 0.7% and that the only success stories are Ecommerce sites where people can buy stuff.

-Comment added February 2002: Advertising on search engines is the final exception: the only reason people visit a search engine is to leave it and find another site.
-Thus, if you advertise the thing users are looking for, they are quite likely to check out your offer.
+February 2002: Search engine advertising is the final exceptional case where web ads do work: the only reason people visit a search engine is to leave it and find another site.
+Thus, if you advertise the thing users are looking for, they are quite likely to click and check out your offer.